gbrltv/meta_trace_clustering/README.md

-# AutoML code for reproducibility
+# Meta Trace Clustering code for reproducibility

-> This file lists the steps to reproduce the experiments, analysis and figures generated for this paper submission at the AutoML 2022 conference.
+> This file lists the steps to reproduce the experiments, analysis and figures generated for this paper submission.

 ## Contents